History of Kosovo in Timeline

 2004: Kosovo Unrest

-In 2004, prolonged negotiations over Kosovo's future status, sociopolitical problems and nationalist sentiments resulted in the Kosovo unrest, which caused deaths, injuries, and damage to property.
+In 2004, prolonged negotiations over Kosovo's future status, sociopolitical problems and nationalist sentiments culminated in the Kosovo unrest.
+This resulted in casualties, injuries, and damage to property and religious sites.

 In 2005, the Directorate for Mines and Minerals and the World Bank estimated that Kosovo had €13.5 billion worth of minerals.

-February 2006: International Negotiations on Kosovo's Status Begin
+February 2006: Start of International Negotiations on Kosovo's Status

-In February 2006, UN-backed talks, led by UN Special Envoy Martti Ahtisaari, began to determine the final status of Kosovo.
+In February 2006, international negotiations began, led by UN Special Envoy Martti Ahtisaari, to determine the final status of Kosovo, as envisaged under UN Security Council Resolution 1244.

 2006: Property inscribed on the List of World Heritage in Danger